America's Most Wanted (professional wrestling): NWA World Tag Team Champions (2002–2005)

 Two weeks later, they lost the titles to Triple X (Low Ki and Elix Skipper).
 On March 26, the problems started between AMW because Harris was doing a singles match.
 On April 9, it was rumored that Harris might join Sports Entertainment Xtreme (S.E.X.) because Harris was found in the S.E.X. locker room.
 The tensions continued as Storm walked out on Harris on April 23 during a match against Elix Skipper and Christopher Daniels.
 The duo faced each other in a singles match on May 7 which Storm won.
 After the match, Storm teased the breakup and then shook hands with Harris.
 Harris teamed up with Chris Sabin in the number one contenders' Anarchy Alliance tag team tournament with the winners getting a title shot at the NWA World Tag Team Championship.
 Harris and Sabin qualified in the first round, but in the second round, Harris' partner James Storm replaced Sabin and the duo won the second round match.
 After the match, Harris refused to join S.E.X. and reaffirmed his partnership with Storm.
-On June 11, AMW won the Anarchy Alliance tournament by defeating David Young and Tracy Brookshaw in the finals and getting themselves a title shot at the NWA World Tag Team Championship.
+On June 11, AMW won the Anarchy Alliance tournament by defeating David Young and Tracy Brookshaw in the finals and won a title shot at the NWA World Tag Team Championship.

-On June 25, they finally defeated Triple X in a great steel cage match to win their third NWA World Tag Team Championship.
-This was a historic match in the history of TNA's tag team division and AMW would become popular.
-They began feuding with the team of Simon and Swinger against whom they had two title defenses in a row.
+On June 25, they finally defeated Triple X in a steel cage match to win their third NWA World Tag Team Championship.
+This match gain attraction and rose the AMW to popularity.
+They then began feuding with the team of Simon and Swinger against whom they had two title defenses in a row.
 On the August 20 PPV, they lost a non-title match Bullrope match to Diamond and Swinger which earned the duo a tag title match.
 The next week, AMW dropped the titles to Diamond and Swinger.

 In early 2004, they feuded with Red Shirt Security (Kevin Northcutt and Legend) after AMW defeated New York Connection (Glen Gilberti and David Young).
 On the January 21 PPV, they lost to Red Shirt Security in a number one contender's tag team match.
 On June 4 edition of Impact!, AMW defeated Kid Kash and Dallas to win their fourth NWA World Tag Team Championship.
 They defended the titles against many teams during their fourth reign before losing the titles to The Naturals (Chase Stevens and Andy Douglas) on July 7 PPV in 12 seconds.
 Two weeks later, they faced Naturals in a Six Sides of Steel match for the titles but lost the match.